Planning a Mission Trip?

 Every person aged 12 or over to have completed an Active Screening and Authority Request process.

-A meeting of your Church Council or congregation needs to endorse the mission trip.Approval for travel is given by the Executive Officer of the Mission Resourcing and one
+A meeting of your Church Council or congregation needs to endorse the mission trip.Approval for travel is given by the Mission and Leadership Development Ministry Centre and the International Mission Officer.

 A Deed of Indemnity must be completed if it is deemed by DFAT that a particular level of risk exists in the area during the period of travel.